younelan/SimpleLiveStream/README.md

 *Simple Live Stream* - FFmpeg Uncomplicated Stream Script

+Simple live stream is currently being rewritten in python, this branch does not compile.

+Please use master branch for now if you want to run a radio

 This is a simple script to simplify streaming platforms like **YouTUBE** or **Twitch** through **ffmpeg**

 ## Steps to make it work: